Hilary Duff: 2019–2024: Scrapped Lizzie McGuire revival, How I Met Your Father and entrepreneurship

-Additionally, Duff continued to make a number of business ventures beginning 2021 onwards.
-She collaborated with the romper company Smash + Tess to design a collection of rompers for mothers and their young children, which was launched on February 23, 2021, and reportedly sold out within minutes.
-Next, on May 18, 2022, Duff became the first-ever Chief Mom Officer of the children's apparel company Carter's; via the collaboration, she designed a clothing capsule collection for children.
+Duff continued to make a number of business ventures beginning 2021 onwards.
+She collaborated with the romper company Smash + Tess to design a collection of rompers for mothers and children; it launched on February 23, 2021, and reportedly sold out within minutes.
+On May 18, 2022, Duff became the Chief Mom Officer of the children's apparel company Carter's; via the collaboration, she designed a children's clothing capsule collection.
 In November 2023, she unveiled a new business venture as Chief Brand Director of Below 60°, a line of home fragrance products launched that same month.

-2024–present: Pretty Ugly and return to music
+2025–present: Luck... or Something and Pretty Ugly

 Below 60° was made available on QVC in early 2025, and Duff has since appeared on the channel to promote the brand and its products.
 In August 2025, it was announced that Duff will be starring and executive producing a new drama series titled Pretty Ugly, which will be streamed at Hulu.
 The series is based on the novel of the same name by American author Kirker Butler.
 It will be written by Butler and directed by Silver Tree.